The True Cost of an Employee and the Value of Retention

 Keeping employees happy has some associated costs as well.
-Some of these investments could be discretionary, but overlooking them in an attempt to save money could end up costing you more in the long run.
+Some of these investments could be discretionary, but overlooking these engagement and retention strategies in an attempt to save money could end up costing you more in the long run.

 One of the most important investments is managerial training.
 The old adage is that employees don't quit jobs—they quit bosses.
 Make sure your managers are capable, effective leaders.
-Employees are often loyal when they feel they're being treated well, and that could reduce your turnover.
+Employees are often loyal when they feel they're being treated well, and this can help reduce your turnover.

-Employees want training, too, and many top candidates are looking for professional development opportunities in their roles.
+Employees also want training, and many top candidates are looking for professional development options in their roles.
 By offering your team opportunities to learn and grow, you'll help improve your retention rate and develop more knowledgeable employees.

 It's also important to recognize employees for their contributions.
 This could simply be with praise, but using tangible benefits like raises, bonuses and benefits can go even further.

 While the exact cost of retaining a current employee versus recruiting a new one can vary depending on your industry and location, it's easy to see that keeping your current team makes financial sense.

 Focus on adding new personnel when you're growing your company rather than as a response to turnover.
 In the meantime, consider making the investments needed to keep your employees happy and boost your retention rate.
 Because the costs of hiring are so much higher on average, your efforts to keep existing team members on board are likely to bring strong ROI.